Jaynandan-Kushwaha/Silicon-Diary_Final/READme.md

 ✔️ Reflections connecting **Week 1 RTL basics → Week 2 system-level thinking**

 ---

-## 🎯 Learning Outcomes

-By the end of Week 2, you will:
-- 🧠 Understand **BabySoC architecture** and its functional layers
-- 🛠️ Model the **behavior of a simplified SoC**
-- 🔄 Bridge the gap between **conceptual theory & implementation**
-- 🚀 Prepare for Week 3, where we move into **deeper RTL integration**

----

-## 🙏 Acknowledgements

-This research builds on the efforts of the **open-source VLSI community**:

-👨‍💻 Kunal Ghosh (VSDI)
-🛠️ Open-source ecosystem: Sky130 PDK, Icarus Verilog, Verilator
-📘 Collaborative learners & contributors shaping BabySoC insights

-✨ *“Every SoC starts as a simple model — mastering functional modelling is your first step to becoming a chip architect.”* ✨

----

-**Author:** *jaynandan-kushwaha*

----

-# /mnt/data/silicon_repo/silicon-diary-main/Week 2/Practical/Readme.md

 # 🧪 VSDBabySoC – Lab Process Documentation